How Much Money Do Writers Earn or Make?

 This depends on a number of factors, including the following:

-The New York Public Library lists 10 famous writers who all worked non-writing day jobs.
-Whether we work full or part time or freelance, we all find our own way to make the work-writing balance work for us.
-The important thing is to know your life priorities and to keep creating.
+The New York Public Library lists 10 famous writers, including Agatha Christie and Charles Dickens, who all worked non-writing day jobs.
+Whether we work full or part time or freelance, we have to find what works for us.
+The important thing is to know your life priorities.

 Enjoyed this post?
 You may also enjoy these blog posts: